Our humble roots began in 1945 as a small farm in Southeast Georgia

 2009

-Began to import onions from Peru in the off season from September – March to provide a year-round supply of Sweet Onions.
-Nearly identical to the Vidalia in terms of taste, sweetness and color, our onions grown in Peru have all the characteristics of a sweet and mild onion.
-They are grown from the same type of seed variety as our Vidalia onions and starting in 2020, they are certified by the Rainforest Alliance.
+In 2009, we began importing onions from Peru in the off-season from September – March to provide a year-round supply of sweet onions to our customers.
+Nearly identical to the Vidalia in terms of taste, sweetness, and color, they are grown from the same seed variety as our Vidalia onions.
+We work closely and collaboratively with our boots on the ground in Peru to deliver an onion with all the characteristics Vidalia fans have come to expect.

 2015